clojurewerkz/monger.docs/articles/getting_started.md

 ## How to Update Documents with Monger

-Monger's update API follows the following simple rule: the "syntax" for condition and update document structure is the same or as close as possible to MongoDB shell and official drivers.
+Monger's update API follows the following simple rule: the "syntax" for condition and update document structure is the same or as close as possible to MongoDB shell and the official drivers.
 In addition, Monger provides several convenience functions for common cases, for example, finding documents by id.